S Africa to protest Trump's 'shithole' remarks

 "The Department will provide an opportunity to the Charges de Affaires to explain the statement that African countries, alongside Haiti and El Salvador, constitute 'shitholes' from where migrants into the United States are undesirable," it said.

-The statement goes on to say that the government noted President Trump's denial that this exact language was used but said it "has noted further that President Trump's denial was not categorical, referring only to Haiti and not addressing the entirety of the statement attributed to him."
+The statement goes on to say that the government noted Trump's denial that this exact language was used but said it "has noted further that President Trump's denial was not categorical, referring only to Haiti and not addressing the entirety of the statement attributed to him."

 "South Africa aligns itself with the statements issued by the African Union and the Africa group of Ambassadors to the United Nations in New York.
 Africa is united in its affirmation of the dignity of the people of Africa and the African diaspora.